eppsteve/GymManagerPro/README.md

 =============

 Membership management application for fitness club/gym business witten in C#,.NET, SQL Server.

+- MVP Arcitecture
-UI design
+- UI design with Windows Forms.
+Modern Ribbon interface.
-Database manipulation (Add records, Delete, Update, Search with SQL Queries) with ADO.NET.
+- CRUD and Search operations with ADO.NET.
+- Fat-client architecture.
+Created with portabillity and easy deployment in mind.

 The application manages every aspect of a gym business including client, employee, and membership management.
-A data layer has been implemented which handles the data exchange between the application and the database.

-Please note that this application has been developed for educational purposes.
-The requirements of a real gym/fitness business may be different.